LoginRadius/engineering-portal/content/blog/build-a-twitter-bot-using-nodejs/index.md

 ## Build a Twitter Bot with NodeJs

 Hey there!
-In this blog post we will build a twitter bot which lets us tweet using the command line directly.
+In this blog post, we will build a twitter bot that lets us tweet using the command line directly.

 > [Node](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/) (or, yarn) must be installed on your system.